 Weekly menus cycle every four weeks and offer a diverse selection of foods.
 With a registered dietitian on staff, DYS Food Services has the ability to create menus for any special diets as needed.

 The Division of Youth Services (DYS) Clinical Services Unit incorporates the collective knowledge of highly qualified, trained professional staff within the Division to promote a cost-effective and integrated system of evidence-based practices and services to assist youth and families involved in the juvenile justice system.
 DYS oversees the provision of services to each DYS youth, including the right type and intensity of medical, dental, mental health, substance abuse, and sex offense specific treatment.
 Services provided are individualized, strengths-based, and comprehensive and delivered at the appropriate time.
-DYS Clinical Services upholds the highest level of health care services within each DYS facility that meets or exceeds community standards, including managing external medical specialty-care referrals and psychotropic medications without compromising the youth’s health, and maintaining the highest level of confidentiality and security of protected health information.
+DYS Clinical Services upholds the highest level of health care services within each DYS youth center that meets or exceeds community standards, including managing external medical specialty-care referrals and psychotropic medications without compromising the youth’s health, and maintaining the highest level of confidentiality and security of protected health information.
 The budget is managed by the Clinical Services Unit in a manner that maximizes resources, collaborates with community agencies and programs, surmounts challenges, develops opportunities, and demonstrates a high level of accountability in resource allocation.

 Additional Clinical Services Unit functions include: 1) continuous evaluation, development, and revision of clinical policies, standards, and procedures, 2) management of contracted services provided by individuals, programs, or agencies including, but not limited to, medical, dental, psychiatric, and mental health needs, and 3) provision of training and technical assistance to all clinical service providers who serve DYS youth, with an emphasis on a seamless continuum of services for youth and families.
 Direct services offered for DYS youth include: 1) initial and ongoing medical consultation and treatment, dental evaluation and treatment, substance abuse education, intervention, and treatment, sex offense specific evaluation and treatment, mental health evaluation and treatment, including individual, group and family treatment.
 Staffing in the Division includes 7 Central Office centralized positions, approximately 35 Medical contracted and state FTE, and approximately 80 mental health, substance abuse, and offense specific clinical service providers.